-This is not a new phenomenon, but it is a serious one. favor better salaries for decent, hard-working civil servants, fair treatment, better health benefits and pensions and a compressed work schedule.
-If you Extraordinary Lives" by Bernhardt and Bernstein. actually oppose these sorts of goals, you should not join nor give money to our PAC.
+This is not a new phenomenon, but it is a serious one.
+What does OSA's PAC do?
+It supports candidates who favor better salaries for decent, hard-working civil servants, fair treatment, better health benefits and pensions and a compressed work schedule.
+If you actually oppose these sorts of goals, you should not join nor give money to our PAC.